 13. Regularly review the services and subscriptions you pay for

-I use all kinds of services and subscriptions to run my various business ventures – some of my own recommendations are available here.
+I use all kinds of services and subscriptions to run my various business ventures, and there are many that I’d never want to be without.

 However, there’s something that happens to me annoyingly often: I get an email saying something like “we’ve successfully processed your renewal payment for xxxx.”
 And it’s frequently for something I signed up for, stopped using, and completely forgot about.